 “I saved over $900 heating and cooling costs in my first year.
 How did I do that?”

-With the influx of HVAC information on the web, we understand how tough it is on a homeowner to feel confident with their heating and air decision.
+With the influx of HVAC information on the web, we understand how tough it is on a homeowner to feel confident with their heating and air decision, especially in coastal locations like Charleston.
 At AGL Air, we do not sell a customer a new system just to benefit our business.
 Instead, our approach is to inform our customers as best we can so that they can make a confident and educated decision when it comes to choosing an HVAC system.

 Some customers repair their old unit and some choose to replace it.
 If a customer chooses to replace their system they are now faced with an abundance of options and again, each homeowner has to find comfort in a decision.